 Eggs: The most precious evidence that scientists have found are the eggs of dinosaurs, which allows us to know whether they made a nest, how many eggs they laid, and how big their babies were when they hatched.
 Egg discoveries are fantastic finds and tell us a lot about the dinosaur.

 Fossilized Poop: Oh, yes, just like they have found fossilized footprints, bones, and eggs, scientists have even uncovered fossilized poop.
 By finding dinosaur excrement, it gives us a better idea about the dinosaur's diet.

 Once fossils have become uncovered, paleontologists will then treat the bones to make them more durable.
 They also may glue broken bones together and reconstruct bones that may be missing.
-When fossils are first discovered, they can be very fragile.
-Once treated, the bones will be reconstructed like a very big puzzle to form the dinosaur that left them.
-Many of these reconstructions are found within museums across the world.
-So far, around one thousand different kinds of dinosaurs have been found.
+A newly discovered fossil is very fragile.
+Once treated, the bones will be reconstructed like an enormous puzzle to form the dinosaur that left them and often placed in museums across the world.
+So far, scientists have found around one thousand different kinds of dinosaurs.

-Quiz about Dinosaurs!
+Quiz about Dinosaurs!view quiz statistics

 Types of Dinosaurs

-We know these dinosaurs were meat eaters, because they had sharp, blade-like teeth and powerful jaws.
-These are needed to eat meat, and dig through the flesh of other dinosaurs.
+We know these dinosaurs were meat-eaters because they had sharp, blade-like teeth and powerful jaws.
+These are needed to eat meat and dig through the flesh of other dinosaurs.
 They also had claws, which were needed to hold onto their prey.

-Do All Dinosaurs Lay Eggs?
+Do They Lay Eggs?

-How Did Dinosaurs Become Extinct?
+How Did They Extinct?